CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 6. how continuity supports replay determinism
 7. how continuity routes meaning through the TP layers
 8. where continuity is extendable

+Continuity operates on **canonical** meaning states.
+It does not operate directly on raw meaning.

 ---